 WordPress.com is free, while wordpress.org requires that you pay for your own web hosting (as well as your own domain name).
 Web hosting is basically a service that stores all your blog content and keeps your website up and running in the web through a server.
 So while wordpress.org allows you free use of its publishing platform, all your posts, media and theme needed to be stored and managed elsewhere.

-Ideally, you’ll want to get an account in wordpress.org for a couple of reasons: it’s more flexible in that you can modify themes, install plugins and optimize your blog for SEO (search engine optimization) so it can rank better in Google.
-It’s the best option if you want to monetize your blog in the future.
+Ideally, you’ll want to get an account in wordpress.org for a couple of reasons.
+It’s more flexible in that you can modify themes, install plugins and optimize your blog for SEO (search engine optimization) so it can rank better in Google.
+It’s the best option if you are serious about blogging or better yet want to monetize in the future.

 You’ll learn all these terms once you start blogging, but for now it’s best to choose a content management system that will allow you to do all these things in the future.

 I suggest going for SiteGround or InMotion.
 SiteGround is one of the most recommended hosting companies by professional bloggers and businesses.
 It’s cheap and apparently service is superb.
 We’re using InMotion after reading a comprehensive comparison of web hosting services for WordPress and seeing its impressive performance.
 We’re quite happy with it.
 It’s been smooth so far and downtime is rare.
 In addition, customer service always replies within a day.

 InMotion offers 2-year plans.
 We got 50% off for the first 2 years, with free domain for the 1st year.
 We paid around $85 (~P4200).
 We got our money for payment from a sponsored post.
 After the initial 2-year plan, we have to pay about $190 for every additional 2 years.